kvietcong/kvietcong/README.md

 or something else cool)
 - Look into Flutter and Dart for app development
 - Learn about embedded systems and system adminstration
+- Contribute to the decentralized web (IPFS, DLT)
 - Learn how to produce music
 - Learn how to draw